 - Apply for Warm Home Discount to get £140 off your electricity bill

-- Most people have heard of this for people automatically get it for those on the Guarantee Credit element of Pension Credit but not everyone knows you can also getting on a first come, first service basic if you’re on a low income and meet your energy supplier’s criteria for the scheme (yep, it depends on who you’re energy supplier is!)
+- Most people have heard of this for people automatically get it for those on the Guarantee Credit element of Pension Credit but not everyone knows you can also getting on a first come, first service basic if you’re on a low income and meet your energy supplier’s criteria for the scheme (yep, it depends on who your energy supplier is!)

 I laugh every day when mum says why do I have my breakfast so late or why I let my food get cold, it’s because I’m taking care of her needs first.
 I know that as carers we’re always told the opposite, with the saying put your own oxygen mask on first before helping others but we need the Government to make sure that the oxygen tanks are full first, we can’t help others if you don’t help us!